Calls blur on the element.

 or page.setDefaultTimeout(timeout) methods.

-trial?: booleanWhen set, this method only performs the actionability checks and skips the action.
+Optional trial?: booleanWhen set, this method only performs the actionability checks and skips the action.
 Defaults

-.
+to false.
 Useful to wait until the element is ready for the action without performing it.

 Resolves given locator to the first matching DOM element.
 If no elements matching the query are visible, waits for them up to a given timeout.
 If multiple elements match the selector, throws.

-timeout?: numberResolves given locator to all matching DOM elements.
+Optional options: { Optional timeout?: numberResolves given locator to all matching DOM elements.

-Returns the return value of pageFunction
+Returns the return value of pageFunction.

-This method passes this handle as the first argument to pageFunction
+This method passes this handle as the first argument to pageFunction.

-would wait for the promise to resolve and return its
+If pageFunction returns a [Promise], then handle.evaluate would wait for the promise to resolve and return its

 value.